 What was the first cookery book you ever bought?

 I honestly don’t remember!
 But I do remember the first cookbook I used when I was about 7 or 8 years old.
 It was The Any One Can Cookbook that was published by Carnation Milk.
 I think it was one of those that you had to collect the labels from the cans of condensed milk and send off for.

 My Mum has an incredible sweet tooth and I would often cook Millionaire’s Shortbread from this book.
 I didn’t have a sugar thermometer so I would just eyeball the caramel.
 Looking back I can’t believe what I was doing.
 I’d be too stressed out now but then I think I was just oblivious!

 I unfortunately don’t even have this book in my collection, my Mother refuses to let me have it!

 I think it will always be Jennifer Paterson.

 Both Jennifer and Clarissa Dickson Wright brought so many recipes and ingredients to life through singing and stories of their extraordinary and rather unconventional lives.

-In many ways she’s a bit of a gay icon too, not quite in the same vein as Fanny or Nigella but stories so ridiculous you couldn’t make it up, the painted nails and all the rings whilst, she was quite gung ho.
+In many ways she’s a bit of a gay icon too.
+Not quite in the same vein as Fanny or Nigella, but with stories so ridiculous you couldn’t make it up, the painted nails and all the rings whilst, she was quite gung ho.
 She asked for caviar on her deathbed and was happy with a drink and a fag.
 What a woman!